How can I tell when OmniFocus has been syncing?

-On iOS, drag down from near the top of the OmniFocus home screen to reveal the secret bar (on iPhone), or drag down on the home sidebar (iPad and iPhone 6 Plus) to reveal the secret bar.
-From here, tap Settings ▸ Last Synced to view the Sync Log.
-On Mac, from the Menu Bar go to **OmniFocus ▸ Preferences ▸ Synchronization ▸ Show Sync Details ▸ Log.
+In OmniFocus 3 on your iPhone or iPad, navigate to the Home screen and tap the Settings icon.
+In OmniFocus 2, swipe down on the OmniFocus home screen to reveal the secret bar and tap Settings (on iPhone), or drag down on the home sidebar (iPad and iPhone Plus) to reveal the secret bar, then tap Settings.
+From the Settings, scroll down to the Sync category and tap Last Synced to view the Sync Log.
+On Mac, from the Menu Bar go to **OmniFocus > Preferences > Synchronization > Show Sync Details > Log.
 This log records every sync OmniFocus has made, and what type of operation triggered that sync.

 Why did I get a message asking to “Replace your database and start syncing”?